pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 PostgreSQL Automatic Failover (aka.
 PAF : http://clusterlabs.github.io/PAF/) is a Resource Agent dedicated to PostgreSQL.
 Its original wish is to keep a clear limit between the Pacemaker administration and the PostgreSQL one, to keep things simple, documented and yet powerful.

-Once your PostgreSQL cluster built using internal streaming replication, PAF is able to expose to Pacemaker what is the current status of the PostgreSQL instance on each node: master, slave, stopped, catching up, etc. Should a failure occur on the master, Pacemaker will try to recover it by default.
+Once your PostgreSQL cluster built using internal Streaming Replication, PAF is able to expose to Pacemaker what is the current status of the PostgreSQL instance on each node: master, slave, stopped, catching up, etc. Should a failure occur on the master, Pacemaker will try to recover it by default.
 Should the failure be non-recoverable, PAF allows the slaves to be able to elect the best of them (the closest one to the old master) and promote it as the new master.
 All of this thanks to the robust, feature-full and most importantly experienced project: Pacemaker.

 -----

 # [](#fencing)Fencing

-Fencing is one of the mandatory piece you need when building an high available cluster for your database.
+Fencing is one of the mandatory piece you need when building an highly available cluster for your database.

 It's the ability to isolate a node from the cluster.

-Should an issue happen where the master does not answer to the cluster, successful fencing is the only way to be sure what is its status : shutdown or not able to accept new work or touch data.
+Should an issue happen where the master does not answer to the cluster, successful fencing is the only way to be sure what is its status: shutdown or not able to accept new work or touch data.
 It avoids countless situations where you end up with split brain scenarios or data corruption

 The documentation provides good practices and examples : http://clusterlabs.github.io/PAF/fencing.html